wolfSSL/wolfBoot/IDE/Renesas/e2studio/RZN2L/Readme.md

 ### 2-3.
 Board Settings
-The switch and jumber settings required to run the sample program from external flash are shown below.
+The switch and jumper settings required to run the sample program from external flash are shown below.
 For details on each setting, see the Renesas Starter Kit+ for RZN2L User's Manual.

 |Project|SW4-1|SW4-2|SW4-3|SW4-4|SW4-7|
 |:--|:--|:--|:--|:--|:--|